 One of the premier hikes in the south.
 If you’re looking to climb the highest point in Georgia the hard way, then there is really only one choice.
 The Arkaquah Trail.
 This 12(ish) mile trail will lead you from Trace Rock gap following the ridgeline all the up way to Brasstown Bald.
 With a height of 4,784, Brasstown Bald is the highest point in Georgia.
-But don’t take this trail lightly, it makes our list of one of the toughest trails in Georgia and is a popular training run for locals looking for fast and steep elevation.

 Below is a video of our day on the trail and a few tips for your trip!